-The LTC3727LX-1 dual high efficiency DC/DC controller brings the considerable benefits of 2-phase operation to portable applications.
+The LTC3727 dual high efficiency DC/DC controller brings the considerable benefits of 2-phase operation to portable applications.
 Notebook computers, PDAs, handheld terminals and automotive electronics will all benefit from the lower input filtering requirement, reduced electromagnetic interference (EMI) and increased efficiency associated with 2-phase operation.

-When constant-frequency dual switching regulators operate both channels in phase (i.e., single-phase operation), both switches turn on at the same time, causing current pulses of up to twice the amplitude of those for one regulator to be drawn from the input capacitor and battery.
+Why the need for 2-phase operation?
+Until recently, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
+This means that both switches turned on at the same time, causing current pulses of up to twice the amplitude of those for one regulator to be drawn from the input capacitor and battery.
 These large amplitude current pulses increased the total RMS current flowing from the input capacitor, requiring the use of more expensive input capacitors and increasing both EMI and losses in the input capacitor and battery.